-Dún Laoghaire Rathdown County Council (DLRCC) have engaged AECOM to undertake an Access and Movement Strategy for the Cherrywood Strategic Development Zone (SDZ).
-The overarching aim of this work is to build on the guidance provided by the Cherrywood SDZ Planning Scheme and provide further clarity to future applicants regarding the provision of walking and cycling infrastructure and facilities.
+Dún Laoghaire Rathdown County Council (DLRCC) first engaged AECOM to undertake an Access and Movement Strategy for the Cherrywood Strategic Development Zone (SDZ) in 2016.
+The overarching aim of this work was to build on the guidance provided by the Cherrywood SDZ Planning Scheme and provide further clarity to future applicants regarding the provision of walking and cycling infrastructure and facilities.
 This will ensure that future development of the site, and in particular the proposed layout of the internal road, cycle and pedestrian network, will support sustainable transport journeys to, from and within the site as set out in the Cherrywood SDZ Planning Scheme.
-The recommendations contained within this report must be addressed if the ambitious mode share targets proposed for the SDZ are to be achieved.